Tackling the challenge of engaging with drought and frogs

 Blog post written by Emma Weitkamp & Hannah Conduit

-Posted on June 28, 2016, in MSc Science Communication, Research, Science Communication Unit, Science festivals, Students at SCU, Uncategorized and tagged BFON, Bristol Festival of Nature, drought, DRY project, Emma Weitkamp, Erik Stengler, frog, Hannah Conduit, Jeff Dawson, Lindsey McEwen, Masters, mountain chicken frog, rain, risk, Science Communication Unit, SCU, students, UWE Bristol.
+Posted on June 28, 2016, in Faculty of Environment and Technology, MSc Science Communication, Research & projects, Science Communication Unit, Sustainability & the environment and tagged Bristol Festival of Nature, Drought, DRY Project, Emma Weitkamp, Erik Stengler, Hannah Conduit, Jeff Dawson, Lindsey McEwen, Risk, Science festivals, SCU, Students, UWE Bristol.
 Bookmark the permalink.
 Leave a comment.